The monarch super generation and their phenomenal migration

 A monarch butterfly sips nectar from New England aster.
 Photo by Greg Thompson/USFWS.

-Decreasing day length and temperatures, along with aging milkweed and other nectar sources triggers the birth of the super generation and their epic migration.
-They live eight times longer than their parents and grandparents - up to eight months, and travel 10 times farther.
+Decreasing day length and temperatures, along with aging milkweed and other nectar sources, trigger the birth of the super generation and their epic migration.
+They live eight times longer than their parents and grandparents - up to eight months - and travel 10 times farther.
 To do this, they must conserve energy by storing fat in both the caterpillar and butterfly life stages and waiting to mate until spring.

 Monarchs must time their spring and fall migrations to coincide with optimal habitat conditions, including nectar flowers for butterflies and milkweed for caterpillars.
 Since milkweed is the only food source for monarch caterpillars, if there’s no milkweed, there are no monarchs - it’s that simple.
 If nectar sources and milkweed goes away, the population declines.